maxzheng/great-life-guide/double.md

 If the goal is to get your audience to act, then apply behavior design using [Tiny Habits](https://amzn.to/37YyHyK)'s **B=MAP**: Behavior = Motivation * Ability * Prompt.

+You must listen to others first if you want them to listen to you.
+Listen to their needs, values, desires, their pains, their joys, their feedbacks, or anything else on their mind.
+After you have listened, acknowledged, then you can respond with content that is relevant and valuable to them.

 ### #11 Lateral Thinking

 Thinking logically is called vertical thinking as you are focused in a single subject and is great for tactical work.